 These include decentralized technologies like Ethereum, and emergent application layers of Web3 that leverage cryptographic ledger capabilities and coordination mechanisms enabled by blockchain technologies.

-It is critical for stakeholders to formulate careful legal and business strategies around novel business models as the technology and infrastructure, as well as the corresponding market appetite and regulatory structures, evolve rapidly in disparate global markets.
+It is critical for stakeholders to formulate careful legal and business strategies around novel business models.
+The technology and infrastructure, as well as the corresponding markets and regulatory structures, evolve rapidly in disparate global markets.

-Seven Advisory draws on a deep background on cutting-edge issues of technology and law to navigate startups, financial institutions, and governments through evolving issues of first impression in the complex regulatory frameworks and legal regimes surrounding these emerging products and services.
+Seven Advisory draws on a deep background in cutting-edge issues of technology and law to help startups, financial institutions, and governments navigate evolving issues of first impression in the complex regulatory frameworks and legal regimes surrounding these emerging products and services.